3scale-demos/3scale-custom-policy-example/README.md

 # 3Scale Custom Policy Example

-Projeto contendo `Policies` que pode ser utilizadas no `Red Hat 3Scale API Management`
+Project containing `Policies` that can be used in `Red Hat 3Scale API Management`

 - [kafka-producer](./kafka-producer/README.md): 3Scale - Policy - Kafka Producer